Press trip was organised by Visit Sweden in March 2017.

 In early September, the bright colours of autumn foliage had slowly started to dominate the landscape.
 Together with a few fellow bloggers and journalists, we got to admire the autumn colours on a mountain hike.
 We also visited two beautiful waterfalls, Syndafallet and Silverfallet.

-During the trip, I got to dive deep into a limestone cave and experience an unforgettable glacier hike on Kårsa mountain glacier.
+During the trip, I got to dive deep into a limestone cave and experience an unforgettable glacier hike on the Kårsa mountain glacier.
 I also learned an important lesson about how living in the mountains requires a certain type of character.
 After our helicopter ride suddenly changed to a blind hike on the misty Swedish mountains, I had a little taste of how you sometimes need to yield to greater forces.

 Forces of nature.

 March press trip was no exception to the rule.
 Heavy snowstorms and road-blocking avalanches had been troubling wintry Swedish Lapland for some days already, and they also turned our travel itinerary upside down.
-We missed heliski, we missed the powder slopes of Riksgränsen, and we also missed a snowmobile adventure on the mountains.
+We missed heliski, we missed the powder slopes of Riksgränsen, and we also missed a snowmobile adventure in the mountains.
 But we had greater forces against us.
 Forces that shouldn’t be threatened.

 Luckily, wintry Swedish Lapland gives more than it takes.